 Almost everybody has heard about the noise that hard drives can make when they are about to fail.
 If you haven't, you best check out this blog.
-The noise is a likely indication that time for the drive has come to an end and you will experience a data loss if you do not do something soon.
-However, what most people (and even some experts) don’t realize is that noise itself can be the cause of a severe hard drive failure and can cause data loss!
+The noise is a likely indication that the drive has come to its end and you will experience a data loss if you don't replace it soon.
+However, what most people (and even some experts) don’t realize is that noise itself can be the cause of a severe hard drive failure and can even cause data loss.

 How Noise Impacts Hard Drives

-Typically, there are two main sources for noise: The alarm siren and the nozzles which discharge the inert gas.
-In several lab tests conducted by Siemens in 2009 and 2014, scientists found that most problems with hard drives occur when they are exposed to noise above 120 dB, but some hard drives experienced problems beginning at 110 dB.
+In several lab tests conducted by Siemens in 2014, scientists found that most problems with hard drives occur when they are exposed to noise above 120 dB, but some hard drives experienced problems beginning at 110 dB.

-In September 2016, a failure took place in the main data center of a bank.
+In September 2016, in Romania, a failure took place in the main data center of a bank.
 The damage caused by the noise was severe.
 Customers of ING bank in the Romanian capital were not able to use their debit cards, online banking, or execute credit card transactions.
 There have been documented failures in Australia, and France.